 Genius Ditz: Beck is a total moron at being a villain, but he's practically an idiot savant with neural AI technology.
 Sadly, his smarts are mostly used in pursuit of his villain aspirations.
 Maybe justified in that Beck's skills may come from his own awakening memories.

 Guns Are Worthless: For the most part Big O's most effective weapons are its piston powered fists.
-Despite it's many ranged weapons, the solid missiles and cannons never ever work, and the energy weapons also usually don't.
-To the point where an energy blast is less effective at a meteor falling to the city then punching it right before it hits.
+Despite its many ranged weapons, the solid missiles and cannons never ever work, and the energy weapons also usually don't.
+To the point where an energy blast is less effective against a meteor falling to the city then punching it right before it hits.

 Merry Christmas In Gotham: The Christmas special starts out grim as usual.
 We have a blind girl whose caretaker brother is a garbageman by day, and musician by night.
 They are starving, barely able to afford food at all.
 Then a mad scientist leaves a biological weapon in the boy's tip jar and it turns out the "weapon" is a massive self-growing Christmas tree made to teach people to love nature and each other.
 While the tree grows, everyone hears the boy's music and he is discovered.
 It's implied that they'll never need to worry about money ever again.
 D'awww.